rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

   - Export the report to a specific folder without creating a dashboard URL: `npm run cli -- -u https://example.com -d <path-to-dir>` or `npm run cli -- -u https://example.com --out-dir <path-to-dir>`.
   - **Note:** Wappalyzer, used for page technology analysis, may request permission for its Chromium instance.
 To bypass technology analysis, use the `nt` flag: `npm run cli -- -u https://example.com -nt`.
   - Accept the GDPR banner if present on the site: `npm run cli -- -u https://example.com -ab`.
+  - If your machine is processing any long task or a specific cookie is set after a particular time you can set a waiting time in milliseconds for the report being generated: `npm run cli -- -u https://example.com --wait 50000`

 > [!IMPORTANT]
 > When using a URL with multiple parameters joined by ampersands (&), surround the entire URL with double quotes (") to avoid errors, the quote ensures that it treats entire URL as string.
 For example: `npm run cli -- -u "https://example.com?param1=value1&param2=value2"`.